rutvibheda/rutvibheda/README.md

 -->

 <!-- # 💫 About Me: -->
-My name is Rutvi and I am a graduate student pursuing MS in Computer Science at Rochester Institute of Technology with a minor in Big Data Analytics<br>
+I am a graduate student pursuing MS in Computer Science at Rochester Institute of Technology with a minor in Big Data Analytics<br>
 <br> I am actively seeking internship or co-op opportunities in Data Engineering, Machine Learning and Data Science<br>